-I was born at a very early age, growing up in Michigan.
-In high school I was a briefcase carrying, calculator watch wearing geek.
-Not a whole lot has changed since.
-In those days I also performed onstage in ridiculously elaborate skits.
+I was born at a very early age and grew up in Michigan.
+In high school I was a briefcase-carrying, calculator-watch-wearing geek.
+In those days I also performed onstage in elaborate skits.
 Geek and performer came together in my engineering of a rubber chicken launching device and a life-size dummy dropper for the school stage.
 In an intro Engineering class I wrote a paper on theme park engineering and tried repeatedly to arrange a behind-the-scenes tour at Cedar Point.
 I never succeeded.

 I am a lifelong aficionado of the finest in almost useful knowledge (Hello, mental_floss and Atlas Obscura!).
 From time to time, I juggle flaming clubs.
 For a few years I was an unusually tall triathlete.
 I have a persistent obsession with the New York City subway system and a chronic case of brown sign disease.

 Presently, I am the Director of Software & Electronics at Edenworks, an indoor aquaponic farming startup, where I get to attach sensors to the future of food of production.